-- Pneumatic Scale, formerly Akron Packaging Machinery, Inc., a division of Figgie International, manufactures equipment used in material handling for industries such as dairies, soft drinks, and household products.
-The company employs 232 people at its 100,000 square-foot facility. - Graphic Arts Rubber Inc. is a specialist in calendaring and mixing of rubber compounds, particularly unvulcanized print rubber for the flexographic industry.
-The company employs 18 people in its 45,000 square-foot facility located on five acres.
+• Pneumatic Scale, formerly Akron Packaging Machinery, Inc., a division of Figgie International, manufactures equipment used in material handling for industries such as dairies, soft drinks, and household products.
+The company employs 225 people at its 100,000 square-foot facility.

-- JMZ Properties LLC (Frontline International) entered into a capitalized ground lease with the City to lease 2.2 acres and constructed a 15,000 square-foot commercial building.
-Completion of the project produced 11 new jobs, projecting 9 additional. - NSK Company supplies metal fasteners to the transportation industry.
+- Graphic Arts Rubber Inc. is a specialist in calendaring and mixing of rubber compounds, particularly unvulcanized print rubber for the flexographic industry.
+The company employs 25 people in its 45,000 square-foot facility located on five acres. - JMZ Properties LLC (Frontline International) entered into a capitalized ground lease with the City to lease 2.2 acres and constructed a 15,000 square-foot commercial building.
+Today, the company employs 11 people. - NSK Company supplies metal fasteners to the transportation industry.
 The company invested approximately \$500,000 in the construction of a 12,000 square-foot building.
 NSK expanded its facility size in 1995 to 24,000 square feet.
-The company employs 44 people.
+The company employs 40 people.
 NSK has constructed an additional 10,000 square feet on 1.93 acres of adjacent land. - Main Street Gourmet is a manufacturer and distributor of frozen food products.
 Since 1995, the company has invested over \$4 million in a 51,700 square-foot food-production facility on a 4.4-acre parcel.
-The company employs 108 people.
-In 2007, the company celebrated 20 years in the City. - Spun-Fab Adhesive Fabrics is a manufacturer of adhesive fabrics.
+The company employs 90 people. - Spun-Fab Adhesive Fabrics is a manufacturer of adhesive fabrics.
 In 1996, the company completed construction of a 32,000 square-foot facility at an approximate cost of \$850,000.
-The company employs 70 people at the site. - Win Plastics Extrusions invested \$1.6 million to build a 15,000 square-foot plastics-extrusion plant in the Ascot Industrial Park.
-In 1999, it added a 12,240 square-foot expansion of that plant and now employs 32 people. - Inter-Ion produces custom polymer coatings.
+The company employs 85 people at the site. - Win Plastics Extrusions invested \$1.6 million to build a 15,000 square-foot plastics-extrusion plant in the Ascot Industrial Park.
+In 1999, it added a 12,240 square-foot expansion of that plant and employs 32 people. - Inter-Ion produces custom polymer coatings.
 In 1996, the company invested over \$350,000 to build a 12,000 square-foot manufacturing facility, followed by a 12,000 square-foot expansion in 2002.
-The company transferred 10 employees from the Akron Global Business Accelerator to the site and has added ten additional employees to its operation. - HB Chemical, a distributor of specialty polymer additives and ingredients to the rubber/plastics industry, constructed a 22,000 square-foot facility at a cost of \$750,000.
-27 people are employed at the site. - Linden Industries, a manufacturer of plastics process machinery, has constructed a \$1 million, 25,960 square-foot production facility.
-The company employs 22 people and has plans for expansion. - Spectrum Plastics, a custom injection molding company, completed construction of a \$450,000, 15,000 square-foot facility in 1998.
-Five people are employed at the site. - Coretec, a division of DDI Global, a manufacturer of electronic printed circuit boards, has completed construction of a 40,000 square-foot building with a cost over \$2.5 million at the north entrance of Ascot Industrial Park.
-The company currently employs 67 people. - Becker Pumps, Inc. is a company that specializes in assembly and distribution of custom vacuum-pump systems.
+The company transferred 10 employees from the Akron Global Business Accelerator to the site and currently employs 18. - Linden Industries, a manufacturer of plastics process machinery, has constructed a \$1 million, 25,960 square-foot production facility.
+The company employs 20 people and has plans for expansion. - Spectrum Plastics, a custom injection molding company, completed construction of a \$450,000, 15,000 square-foot facility in 1998.
+Five people are employed at the site. - DDI Global/Viasystems (formerly Coretec), a manufacturer of electronic printed circuit boards, constructed a 40,000 square-foot building with a cost over \$2.5 million at the north entrance of Ascot Industrial Park.
+The company currently employs 72 people. - Becker Pumps, Inc. is a company that specializes in assembly and distribution of custom vacuum-pump systems.
 The company has constructed a 24,500 square-foot facility in the Ascot Industrial Park, at a cost of \$1.1 million.
-Becker Pumps transferred 18 employees from another facility within the City and employs 42 people at the site. - Atlas Fluid Components, which designs and assembles hydraulic systems, constructed a 16,000 square-foot facility and installed machinery and equipment, representing an investment of approximately \$600,000.
+Becker Pumps transferred 18 employees from another facility within the City and employs 44 people at the site. - Hydroteck AKA Atlas Fluid Components, which designs and assembles hydraulic systems, constructed a 16,000 square-foot facility and installed machinery and equipment, representing an investment of approximately \$600,000.
 The company employs 13 people. - Illumtek Corp, formerly Tech Pro, Incorporated manufactures polymer laboratory instrumentation.
 The company constructed a 12,000 square-foot production facility on two acres for \$625,000.
 Thirty people are currently employed at the site.